-There is no immediate danger outside the duty holder's property or the right-of-way, but there is the potential for the emergency to extend beyond the duty holder's property.
+The incident presents no immediate danger outside the duty holder's property but could potentially extend beyond the duty holder's property.
 Outside agencies must be notified.
-Imminent control of the hazard is probable but there is a moderate threat to the public and/or the environment.
+Imminent control of the hazard is probable, but there is a moderate threat to the public or the environment or both.
 There may be local and regional media interest in the event.